On this page

-Staff must complete the full day training course before delivering the KS:CPC to children and young people.
+Staff must complete the full day Educator course before delivering the KS:CPC to children and young people.

-Department for Education site leaders can access staff training data on the HR management information system (staff login required).
+As a department site leader, you can access staff training data on the HR management information system (staff login required).

 Training is available in metropolitan and regional locations, or it can be delivered at your school or preschool.

 - Early years: ages 3–5